There are two ways we’d like you to demonstrate mastery of these concepts:

 - is understandable to both senior and junior engineers

 - makes use of proper vocabulary terms and avoids meaningless words like “thing” and “stuff”

 - clearly demonstrates a solid understanding of the concepts needed to solve the problem

-- is not lazy - it does not skip over important explanatory details
+- does not skip over important explanatory details